ScorpioGameKing/dotmagnet/README.md

 source "$parent_dir/menus/menus.sh"
 ```

-Please see the files in `functions/` and `menus/` for further information on what functions iand menus are provided and
+Please see the files in `functions/` and `menus/` for further information on what functions and menus are provided and
 how to use them.